 What is an Ashram?

-Your immersion programs in Pennsylvania are held in our residential retreat center at 118 E. Lancaster Ave, Downingtown PA 19335.
+Your immersion programs in Pennsylvania are held in our residential retreat center at 116 E. Lancaster Ave, Downingtown PA 19335.
 We call this building by the name Lokananda, which means "Place of Bliss," aptly named.
-It also houses Downingtown Yoga & Meditation Center, which hosts our shorter programs.
+It also houses Downingtown Yoga & Meditation Center, which hosts our yoga classes, meditation satsangs and shorter programs.

 Whether you are attending a short program or staying for several days in a yogimmersion, you'll feel the yogic-vibe, created by Gurudevi's teaching here as well as the cumulative practices of hundreds of people over several years.

 You get a head start on your inward exploration by coasting on the energy embodied here, and you contribute to it by doing your studies and practices here.

 May I stay or live at the Ashram?

 Yes!
 Gurudevi Nirmalananda encourages those who are committed to the exploring the deeper science of the Self to deepen their practice and experience of the Self.
 If you are interested in that level of commitment, please consider becoming an Ashram Resident.
 The first step is to apply for a one-month trial period, to see how it works for you as well as how it works for the other residents.
 Click here for a residency application.